TatianaMolina-CV/tatianamolina/README.md

 ## Career highlights
 I am an Operations Leader with 20 years of experience driving **international growth and business transformation** across software and technology companies.
 Focused on impact that truly matters, I thrive on leading multinational teams and turning **strategic vision into measurable results**.
-Adept at managing large-scale programs and PMO to deliver outcomes, I combine hands-on expertise in modern technology with pragmatic ownership of data and analytics.
+Adept at managing large-scale programmes and PMO to deliver outcomes, I combine hands-on expertise in modern technology with pragmatic ownership of data and analytics.
 I believe in a people-first approach and have been recognized for fostering cultures that embrace innovation, accountability, and execution excellence.

 *Currently on a planned career break to support family projects, I am open to senior operations roles in the UK or remote starting from January 2026.*